 View the incredible collection of Pacific artwork and cultural artifacts located throughout the Resort and grounds with our cultural practitioners during a complimentary tour.

 - Hoolauna Cultural Program

-Learn more about the rich variety of Hawaiian crafts and culture with a daily program of demonstrations such as Kapala (stamping on cards), hula and ukulele, lauhala bracelet weaving, lei making, poi preparation and more.
+Learn more about the rich variety of Hawaiian crafts and culture with a daily program of workshops and demonstrations such as hula, ukulele, lauhala weaving, lei making, herbal healing, oli (chants) and more.

 - Cultural Evening Celebration

 The celebration of the lighting of the torches commemorates the passing of another day and acknowledges the sun’s long journey across the sky.
 The voice of the pu (conch shell), traditional mele (chants), hula, music are shared as torches are lit around the property and an evening of good food and stories begins.

 - Lanai Talk Story

 Take a seat, learn about the island’s unique history and culture and talk story with our Love Lanai ohana (family) and community members.

 - Holoholo Outdoor Cultural Tour

 Explore the beautiful island of Lanai.
 Go off-roading on a guided excursion, go shoreline fishing and net throwing or delve into our island history on a customized Cultural Tour.